Kanishkamarne/E-commerce-sales-Analysis/README.md

 The analysis results are summarized as follows:

-1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the New year season.
-2. Product Category A is the best-performing category in terms of sales and revenue.
+2. Product Category Health and beauty is the best-performing category in terms of sales and revenue.
-3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.
+3. Profit should be increased by 20% to reach the target profit.

 ### Recommendations

 Based on the analysis, we recommend the following actions:

 - Invest in marketing and promotions during peak sales seasons to maximize revenue.
-- Focus on expanding and promoting products in Category A.
+- Focus on expanding and promoting products in Category Electronics.
-- Implement a customer segmentation strategy to target high-LTV customers effectively.

-### Limitations

-I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
-There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.